ManicodeSecurity/Defending-DevOps/labs/004-K8S-Cluster-Authentication/lab.md

+gcloud projects add-iam-
+policy-binding manicodeveevalabs-veeva1xmanic --member=user:veeva1+test@manicode.us --role=roles/container.admin

+YOU HAVE TO GET CREDENTIALS
+gcloud container clusters get-credentials k8slabstest-veeva1xmanicodexus --zone us-west1-a --project k8slabstest-veeva1xmanicodexus

 # Kubernetes Authentication

 The goal of this lab is to enhance the security of our cluster using built in Kubernetes primitives.
-We will explore several authentication strategies and apply them to our Minikube cluster.
+We will explore authentication and authorization strategies and apply them to our GKE cluster.

 ### Simple Authentication
 First, we delete any dangling clusters and create a new one using the `extra-config` parameter which tells the api-server to use our CSV file as a username/password store and RBAC as our authorization mechanism.